Final functor

-In category theory, the notion of final functor (resp. initial functor) is a generalization of the notion of final object (resp. initial object) in a category.
+In category theory, the notion of final functor is a generalization of the notion of cofinal set from order theory.

 A functor $F: C \to D$ is called final if, for any set-valued functor $G: D \to \textbf{Set}$, the colimit of G is the same as the colimit of $G \circ F$.
-Note that an object d ∈ Ob(D) is a final object in the usual sense if and only if the functor $\{*\} \xrightarrow{d} D$ is a final functor as defined here.
+The inclusion function of a cofinal subset into a partially ordered set is a final functor.

 The notion of initial functor is defined as above, replacing final by initial and colimit by limit.